 No. All clinical experiences must be on U.S. soil.
 However, this does include overseas army and naval bases.

 We do not allow students earning a degree to do their practicum or residency on the unit where they work.
 However, you can do your clinical and residency at your place of employment on a different unit as long as you receives adequate supervision for the role in which you are preparing.

-Starting in the fall term 2012 all new students will apply to the DNP degree program.
+Rush offers the PMH NP certification as part of a DNP.
 Application deadlines and program start dates appear in the Program Information Quick Links box.

-The DNP program will be four years, part time or three years full time.
+The DNP program will be 3.5 years part-time or three years full-time.
 The full-time option may not available to distance students.
-The postgraduate option takes two years part time.

 Students start their specialty coursework with NRS 535A, the psychiatric assessment course the term prior to the last year.
 The physical assessment course is taught this same term.
 There is a brief campus visit with these courses.
 The specialty management coursework continues through the last full year of the program.
-All PMHNP students take NRS 535B, 535C and 535D, Management II, III and IV.
+All PMHNP students take NRS 535B, and 535C, Management II and III.
 These courses are offered in an online format with the clinical practicum and residency.
 An online clinical supervision course is built in as part of the clinical practicum.
 During the final summer term students present their capstone project.
 This may be done online or on campus.
 Students are expected to attend all of their classmates’ presentations.